microsoft/zMonitor/Documentation/Deploy-Tenant.md

         $StorageContainerName = "<privatecontainer>"
         $StorageAccountKey = "<storageaccountkey>"
         ```
-        These are the settings in the service providers BLOB storage account
+        These are the settings in the service providers BLOB storage account.

     1. Import existing runbooks